felipeyousoro/felipeyousoro/README.md

 <tr>

 <td width="67.5%">
-• I am Felipe Yousoro, a CS student from State University of Londrina with a liking of anime, gaming, and, of course, computer - science. <br><br>
+• I am Felipe Yousoro, a CS student from the State University of Londrina with a liking for anime, gaming, and, of course, computer science. <br><br>
 • Currently, I'm working on my final thesis, where I'm researching Data Governance and its relationship with IT Governance. <br><br>
-• My main interests rely in the Data Science field.
-However, I am fond of some theoretical stuff, such as algorithms, compilers and data structures. <br><br>
+• My main interests lie in the Data Science field.
+However, I am also fond of some theoretical subjects, such as algorithms, compilers, and data structures. <br><br>
 </td>

 <td align="center">